 Wordiness can have several causes, and long, complex sentences can sometimes be difficult for readers to understand.
 There is no rule that academic writing cannot use short, clear sentences.
 In fact, "Authors seeking publication and students completing assignments increase their chances of success when they write concisely" (American Psychological Association, 2020, p.
 113).

 In this paper, Grammarly has identified 10 instances of wordiness:

 It is important to take the definitions of intelligence and give that meaning back to the learner and those that work closely with the learner for learning success.

-Excessive use of clauses here (to the learner, and those that work closely… and for learning success) as well as repetition of the words learner and learning make this sentence seem wordy.
+Excessive use of clauses ("to the learner," "those that work closely," and "for learning success") as well as repetition of the words "learner" and "learning" make this sentence seem wordy.
 The student could edit this sentence and make it easier to read: